pullrequest/pullrequest.github.com/_posts/2013-02-12-swagger-jack.markdown

 <br/>
 ## The swagger-jack library: why and how

-We heavily use NodeJS in our project, and Express is the community most popular web framework.
+We heavily use NodeJS in our project, and Express is the most popular web framework in the community.
-It's principle is quite simple: you declare your routes (an urls and an http method) and associate each of them to a function with specific arguments.
+It's principle is quite simple: you declare your routes (an URL and an http method) and associate each of them to a function with specific arguments.
-Second concepts: middleware.
+Second concept: middleware.
-A middleware is a function that behave like Java's filters: it's invoked for each incoming request and can process to it, enrich it and let other process it, or just ignore it.
+A middleware is a function that behave like Java filters: it's invoked for each incoming request and can process it, enrich it and let other process it, or just ignore it.

 We wanted to use swagger on existing web services, and enforce the input validation.
-We looked at swagger-node-express the official nodejs plugin provided, but it involved too many code changes, and it does not provide validation.
+We had a look to swagger-node-express the official nodejs plugin provided, but it involved too many code changes, and it does not provide validation.
 And that's how swagger-jack was born.

-It provides three middleware, which you can enable or not.
+It provides three middlewares, which you can enable or not.

 {% highlight json %}
   var express = require('express'),